MeetMe: Strong User Growth Will Only Get Stronger

 As many of you know, I have been covering MeetMe (NASDAQ:MEET) for some time.
 I bought in early (about two years ago) at the $2 mark, and made it my top pick for 2016.
-In the summer of 2016, the stock surpassed $7, at which point I recommended that investor's should take profits.
+In the summer of 2016, the stock surpassed $7, at which point I recommended that investors should take profits.
 When the stock fell back under $5, I called for another buy.

 Why was I bullish?
 On a month-to-month basis, the name continues to improve.